Can You Hold a Nursing Home Liable for Sepsis Due to Neglect?

 Posted by PKSD Law Firm on August 17, 2020 in Nursing Homes and Elder Rights

 Did your family member suffer from sepsis at his or her nursing home?
-Are you concerned that the facility and its caregivers may be responsible for neglect, substandard care or medical malpractice?
+Are you concerned that the facility and its caregivers may be responsible for neglect or substandard care?

 Sepsis can lead to serious pain and suffering or loss of life, and nursing home residents are often susceptible due to underlying health conditions that require daily care.
 If your loved one suffered from sepsis, it is important to determine the cause and whether the facility or its caregivers may be responsible.

 At PKSD Law, we have extensive experience holding nursing homes accountable for injuries and illnesses that occur due to negligence or willful misconduct.
 Contact our firm to schedule a free consultation with one of our Wisconsin nursing home abuse lawyers.
 You are not obliged to hire us after this meeting, and everything we discuss is completely confidential.

 How Nursing Home Negligence Can Lead to Sepsis